Asymptotic Momentum of Dirac Particles in One Space Dimension: Numerical Investigations

 \section{Numerical Investigations}

 As mentioned before, our focus in this paper was the relationship between the Bohmian momentum $p^{(\psi)}$ as defined in \eqref{def:vpE} and the expected value of the momentum operator \eqref{eq:ExpValP} for solutions of the Dirac equation \eqref{eq:DirEl} with Gaussian wave packet initial data of the form \eqref{Gaussiandata}, where the latter quantity is $k_0$.
-The data depends on parameters $\Theta_0,\Omega_0,\sigma$, and $k_0$, while another parameter, the mass of the electron $m_{\text{el}}$, appears in the equation.
-Moreover, in this paper we focused our analysis on wave packets that initially coincide with an energy eigenfunction, so that $\Theta_0$ and $\Omega_0$ are determined via \eqref{def:Thetak} in terms of $m_{\text{el}}$ and $k_0$.
-In addition to this theoretical work we also ran a series of numerical experiments in which we found the wave function at time $t$ using formulas \eqref{psipmsol} for a handful of different values of these parameters that were {\em not} constrained by \eqref{def:Thetak}, and then solved the guiding equation \eqref{eq:guiding} numerically for a large number of trajectories whose initial position was distributed randomly according to the same normal distribution given by the initial Gaussian data.
+The data depends on parameters $\Theta_0,\Omega_0,\sigma$, and $k_0$, while another parameter, the mass of the particle $m$, appears in the equation.
+In addition to this theoretical work we also ran a series of numerical experiments in which we found the wave function at time $t$ using formulas \eqref{psipmsol} for a handful of different values of these parameters and solved the guiding equation \eqref{eq:guiding} numerically for a large number of trajectories whose initial positions were distributed randomly according to the same normal distribution given by the initial Gaussian data.
 See Fig.~\ref{fig:electron} for results.
-It became clear that even in this more general case for large enough $t$ the Bohmian velocity $v^{(\psi)}$ either approaches $v_0 = k_0/\sqrt{k_0^2 + m^2_{\text{el}}}$ or $-v_0$, depending on the initial position.
+It became clear that for large enough $t$ the Bohmian velocity $v^{(\psi)}$ either approaches $v_0 = k_0/\sqrt{k_0^2 + m^2}$ or $-v_0$, depending on the initial position.
 Specifically, given an initial choice of momentum, say $k_0 > 0$, there is a critical value $s_0$ at which $q(0) > s_0$ implies $v \rightarrow v_0$ and $q(0) < s_0$ implies $v \rightarrow -v_0$.
 If $k_0 < 0$, this relationship is reversed.

+We also verified that the conclusions of Theorem \ref{thm:main} hold for Gaussian wave packet initial data of the form \eqref{Gaussiandata} with $\Theta_0 = \frac{\pi}{2}$ and $\Omega_0= 0$.
+We did so by plotting the velocity, momentum, and energy of trajectories with initial positions distributed according to the corresponding initial probability density.
+See Fig.~\ref{fig:pion2}.
+As expected, there is a bifurcation in velocity and in energy, but not in momentum.

 In conjunction with these results, we examined the electron trajectories in the Bloch sphere representation.
 Notably, the asymptotic behavior aligns exactly with the conclusions in the above.
 We see each trajectory spiral into one of two antipodal points, as represented in Figure \ref{fig:bloch}.